Cathy Craig

 Cathy Craig is a fictional character on the American soap opera One Life to Live.
 Introduced onscreen in January 1969, the character role is the first ongoing antagonist to lead heroine Victoria Lord and last appears in November 1978.

 Casting

-Actress Catherine Burns originated the role of Cathy Craig from 1969 until 1970.
-The role was then assumed by actress Amy Levitt from 1970 through May 1971, when she was replaced by actress Jane Alice Brandon.
+Actress Catherine Burns originated the role of Cathy Craig in 1969.
+The role was then assumed by actress Amy Levitt from September 1969 through May 1971, when she was replaced by actress Jane Alice Brandon.
 Brandon appeared on One Life to Live from May 1971 through October 1972, when series creator Agnes Nixon recast the role again to Dorrie Kavanaugh.
 Kavanaugh played Cathy longer than any other actress in the role, from October 1972 until June 1976, until she was fired by executive producer Doris Quinlan.
 Jennifer Harmon played the role until the character's final appearance in November 1978.

 In late 1975, actress Robin Strasser was offered a long-term contract with the series to take up the role but declined upon the knowledge that Kavanaugh would be fired to accommodate the recast.
 Strasser would later go on to join the show in 1979 as Dorian Lord.